 The bad news is that we are eating more and more sugar every year.
 In fact it is estimated that Americans consume more than three times the recommended amount of added sugar (and that recommendation is far too high anyway!).
 How much do we actually eat?
 A USDA study found that a typical American consumes a massive 30 teaspoons of added sugar per day.

 Foods with added sugars are undoubtedly the worst culprits when it comes to causing Candida overgrowth.
 This is because refined carbohydrates are easiest for the Candida to metabolize.
-Unless you carefully read the label it is often difficult to tell, so here is my list of five surprising sources of added sugar.
+Unless you read the label carefully it is often difficult to tell.
+That’s why it’s always a good idea to stick to the approved foods list.
+Here is my list of five surprising sources of added sugar.

 It is increasingly difficult to find a packaged breakfast cereal that doesn’t contain large amounts of sugar.
 The fact is that sugary cereals sell better, so that’s why your local store is full of them.
 If you’re serious about beating your Candida, you need to be diligent and read those ingredient labels carefully.

 A bowl of Kellogg’s Frosted Flakes contains around 25 grams of sugar, and a single pop tart contains as much as 17 grams.
-Try a healthier breakfast option like probiotic yogurt, buckwheat groats or oat bran cereal with stevia instead.
+Try a healthier breakfast option like probiotic yogurt, buckwheat groats, or oat bran cereal with stevia instead.
+There are lots more ideas in our breakfast recipes section and in the recipe books.

 I always recommend yogurt as a great food for Candida sufferers, but you need to be very careful which yogurt to buy.
 Regular flavored brands usually contain around 14 grams of added sugar in a six ounce container.
 Find a plain, probiotic brand that contains live cultures and has no sugar added.
 Alternatively you can make your own probiotic yogurt or kefir at home.

 The spaghetti and pasta sauces that you buy in your local store are loaded with added sugars.
 For example, Barilla Tomato & Basil sauce contains 8 grams of sugar per serving.
-Try to find a no sugar added brand or, even better, just stay away from pasta completely during your Candida Diet.
+Try to find a no sugar added brand or, even better, just stay away from regular pasta sauces completely during your Candida Diet.
+You can make homemade pasta sauces which are tastier and more nutritious.
+As for the pasta itself, soba noodles are good alternatives or, even better, make your own veggie pasta using a spiralizer.

 This is one of the hardest sources of sugar to avoid.
 You might do the right thing and order the salad, but it’s hard to resist covering it with that delicious salad dressing.
 Although the typical restaurant salad dressing might taste great, it also contains lots of sugar.
 For example, a serving of Thousand Island dressing contains around 10 grams of sugar.

-If you want to eat a healthy salad, try dressing it with olive oil, lemon juice and sea salt instead.
-This is a simple but tasty salad dressing that actually has antifungal properties too.
+If you want to eat a healthy salad, try dressing it with olive oil, lemon juice, and sea salt instead.
+This is a simple but tasty salad dressing that has antifungal properties too.
+In the recipe books we list some more delicious dressings that will liven up your healthy salads.

 This kind of drink is usually advertised as a healthy source of energy, so they can’t contain that much sugar, right?
 Unfortunately that’s not the case.
 A typical energy drink might contain 40 grams of sugars.
 That’s pretty much the same as a can of Coke.